Quantum theory from questions: Reconstruction

 \subsubsection{Constraints on the information distribution over the questions}

-For pure states of a single qubit, the single maximal complementarity set carries precisely 1 \texttt{bit} of information, $I_{{N=1}}=\alpha_x+\alpha_y+\alpha_z=1$ \texttt{bit} which, according to principle \ref{pres}, is a conserved `charge' of time evolution.
-This {\it defines} the unitary time evolution group $\rm{PSU}(2)$ for a single qubit \cite{Hoehn:2014uua}.
+For pure states of a single qubit, the single maximal complementarity set carries precisely 1 \texttt{bit} of information, $I_{{N=1}}=\alpha_x+\alpha_y+\alpha_z=r_x^2+r_y^2+r_z^2=1$ \texttt{bit} ($r_i$ are the Bloch vector components) which, according to principle \ref{pres}, is a conserved `charge' of time evolution.
+This {\it defines} the unitary time evolution group $\rm{PSU}(2)$ and the Bloch sphere of pure states for a single qubit \cite{Hoehn:2014uua}.
 We shall now show the analogue for two qubits.

 Since every question is contained in precisely two pentagons, the sum of the information contained in each pentagon yields twice the total information of $O$ about the two qubits \ba \sum_{a=1}^6\,I(\text{Pent}_a)=2\left(\sum_{i=x,y,z}(\alpha_{i_1}+\alpha_{i_2})+\sum_{i,j=x,y,z}\alpha_{ij}\right)=2\,I_{{N=2}}(\vec{r}), \ea where, thanks to (\ref{compstrong}), $0\,\text{\texttt{bits}}\leq I(\text{Pent}_a)=\sum_{i\in\text{Pent}_a}\alpha_i\leq 1\,\text{\texttt{bit}}$ is the sum of the information carried by the five questions in pentagon $a$.
 Since for pure states $I_{{N=2}}(\vec{r}_{\rm pure})=3$ \texttt{bits}, it follows that every pure state must satisfy what we shall call the {\it pentagon equalities} \ba \text{\bf pure states:}\q\q\q\q I(\text{Pent}_a)\equiv1\,\text{\texttt{bit}},\q\q a=1,\ldots,6. \ea In analogy to the single qubit case, every pentagon therefore carries precisely one \texttt{bit} of information for every pure state.
 Hence, the pentagon equalities must also be conserved `informational charges' of time evolution.
 We shall see shortly in section \ref{sec_psu4} that these relations single out the unitary group for two qubits.
 There are no such conserved informational charges for the maximal complementarity sets consisting of only three elements (see appendix \ref{triangle-app}).